Starting a childcare centre

 You must set up a parent committee within 6 months of opening your childcare centre.
 You must also draw up regulations for this.
 These regulations must include at least the following information:

-• How long do the members serve on the committee?
+• How long the members serve on the committee

 Health and safety policy

 A health and safety policy is also mandatory.
 The intention is to protect children, but also to teach them how to deal with minor risks.
 You can decide which risks you include in your policy.
 You do this in consultation with your pedagogical staff and the parent committee.
-The GGD monitors the health and safety policy.
+The municipal health service (GGD) monitors the health and safety policy.

 Child abuse

-As a childcarer, you are responsible for the children.
+You are responsible for the children in your care.
 Do you suspect that a child is being neglected or abused at home?
-Then you are obliged to take action.
+Then you are must take action.
 Review the steps of the reporting protocol for domestic violence and child abuse.
 And make sure your employees also know what to do if they suspect child abuse.

 GDPR (General Data Protection Regulation)